mm80843/T3.5/docs/Benef/PBN__Benef_113.md

 # __Reduction in health risks__

-## Name of the Benefit

-Implementation of safety measures such as sanitization, social distancing, and health screenings can reduce the risk of contracting and spreading diseases.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in safety measures can attract more tourists, increase customer satisfaction, and enhance the reputation of their establishments, leading to higher occupancy rates and profits.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_112.md)